librairy/doc/resources/word.md

 * **creation-time**:  date  on  which  this  resource  was  created.
 It  must  be  a  formatted  timestamp  following [ISO-8601](http://www.iso.org/iso/home/standards/iso8601.htm).
 * **content**: lemma, i.e the word which stands at the head of a definition in a dictionary.

+Furthermore, a word is embedded in one or more domains.
+In turn, a domain can contain zero or more words.